senzing-garage/docker-senzing-base/README.md

-# docker-python-postgresql-base
+# docker-senzing-base

 ## Overview

-The `senzing/python-postgresql-base` docker image is a Senzing-ready, python 2.7 image.
+The `senzing/senzing-base` docker image is a Senzing-ready, python 2.7 image.
-The image can be used in a Dockerfile `FROM senzing/python-base` statement to simplify building apps with Senzing.
+The image can be used in a Dockerfile `FROM senzing/senzing-base` statement to simplify building apps with Senzing.

-To see how to use the `senzing/python-postgresql-base` docker image, see [github.com/senzing/docker-python-demo](https://github.com/senzing/docker-python-demo).
+To see how to use the `senzing/senzing-base` docker image, see [github.com/senzing/docker-python-demo](https://github.com/senzing/docker-python-demo).

-To see a demonstration of senzing, python, and postgresql, see [github.com/senzing/docker-compose-postgresql-demo](https://github.com/senzing/docker-compose-postgresql-demo).
+FIXME: To see a demonstration of senzing, python, and postgresql, see [github.com/senzing/docker-compose-postgresql-demo](https://github.com/senzing/docker-compose-postgresql-demo).

 ### Contents